EstebanZGL/EasySave/README.md

 1. Launch `output\EasySave.exe`
 2. Click "New Job" to create a backup job
 3. Select jobs and click "Execute" to run them
+4. Use individual Play/Pause/Stop controls for each job

 ### Using the Command Line Interface
 - `EasySaveCLI.exe 1,2,3` - Execute jobs 1, 2 and 3